ChangeFlow - Latent Rectified Flow for Change Detection in Remote Sensing

 Coherence Analysis

-Coherence measured as hole count error and connected component count error averaged over 4 datasets.
-Lower is better.
-ChangeFlow yields low structural error, indicating the fewest spurious holes and few incorrectly fragmented components.
+Coherence measured as hole count error (lower is better) and boundary F1 (BF1, higher is better) averaged over 4 datasets.
+ChangeFlow yields low structural error, indicating the fewest spurious holes and high border precision.

 Number of steps and sampling based inference